JPEG XS: RFC9134 - RTP Payload Format for ISO/IEC 21122 (JPEG XS)

 RFC 9134 describes a payload format for the Real-Time Transport Protocol (RTP) to carry JPEG XS encoded video.
 In addition, the recommendation also registers the official media type registration for JPEG XS video as video/jxsv, along with its mapping of all parameters into the Session Description Protocol (SDP).

 The RTP payload format for JPEG XS, in turn, enables the use of JPEG XS in SMPTE 2110 environments using SMPTE ST 2110-22 for CBR compressed video transport.

+See also TR-08, published by the Video Services Forum.